jennaepstein/MUSA550-finalproject/_posts/2021-12-23-project-overview.md

 classes: wide
 ---
 ## Motivation
 Over the past decade,  past decade has witnessed hurricanes and tropical storms have brought widespread damage and devastation to New York City.
-Major storm events and their impacts - particuiary when it comes to storm surge flooding - are only expected to increase in frequency as the planet warms.
+Major storm events and their impacts - particularly when it comes to storm surge flooding - are only expected to increase in frequency as the planet warms.

 For my final project, I sought to explore hurricane vulnerability in NYC through the lenses of population density, social vulnerability, and hurricane evacuation center accessibility.